amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Registering as a developer

-You must [register as a Selling Partner API developer](https://developer.amazonservices.com/) before you can [register your Selling Partner API application](#Registering-your-application).
+You must register as a Selling Partner API developer ([here](https://developer.amazonservices.com/)) before you can [register your Selling Partner API application](#Registering-your-application).
 The way you register as a developer varies slightly depending on the type of application that you create.
 For the purposes of registering as a developer, applications are grouped into three types:

 - **All public applications.** Applications that are publicly available and are authorized by a seller or by a vendor.